 Revealing the facts leads you to Evin and Kahrizak to be maimed or murdered; or else you take the road to exile.
 Of these incongruous destinies, other Iranian citizens, average and unlabelled, have their share.
 All this is the same old tune; it’s been sung since the late 19th century.

 If you have the courage, the vocation and the integrity of your job, shut up and go thee.
-Velayat-e faghih is lost and cannot be changed or recovered by critique.
+Velayat-e faqih is lost and cannot be changed or recovered by critique.
 Your life is too precious, save it.
 Let the printer remain idle, let the TV and the radio (IRIB) remain silent, let the halal internet disappear from cyberspace … Without heralds, the Islamic Republic is nothing but a windbag.

-You, Iranian journalist, what does become of you in your land of exile?
+What does become of you in your land of exile?

 Where are credible medias “in exile” entirely made by Iranians for Iranians?
 Some five million Iranians live abroad.
 They would like to have information about their country in their own language.
 They content themselves with international press and gossip from their relatives: ersatz news for a country that is four times the size of France.